New Theatre, Łódź: History

 In 1949, the Young Actors' Group (Polish: Grupa Młodych Aktorów), with Kazimierz Dejmek as one of their leaders, organized a series of workshops during which those assembled worked on learning the Stanislavski's system.
 It was this group that went on to create the New Theatre.
-The theatre was initially collectively managed and in November of 1949 presented its first jointly directed premiere, a production of a Czech repertory play by Vašek Káňa titled Grinder Karhan's Work Brigade (Czech: Parta brusiče Karhana).
+The theatre was initially collectively managed and in November 1949 presented its first jointly directed premiere, a production of a Czech repertory play by Vašek Káňa titled Grinder Karhan's Work Brigade (Czech: Parta brusiče Karhana).
 At this time, beginning with the January 1949 convention of the Polish Writers' Union held in the city of Szczecin, Socialist Realism became the governing aesthetic doctrine.

 In 1950 Kazimierz Dejmek assumed the position of intendat and artistic director of the institution and abandoned acting as a profession.
 He remained the theatre's director until 1962.
 Later he held that position between 1974 and 1979, as well as in 2002.
 In 2008 the New Theatre was named after him, but the full title is rarely used.

 In February 1950, communist President Bolesław Bierut awarded the theatre with the Order of the Banner of Work.
 In November 2019, Ministry of Culture and National Heritage awarded the Nowy Theatre with the Silver Medal for Merit to Culture – Gloria Artis.